siakhooi/shed/src/md/shed.1.md

 # DESCRIPTION
 shed programs use environment variable to control which clusters to used.
 This allow user to connect to different cluster in different shell sessions.

+# TERMINOLOGY
+**Shed**
+: an environment, such as production, test, or development, etc. It can a cluster, a collection of clusters, a namespace or a collection of namespaces.\

+**KubeConfig**
+: a combination or a kubectl context and/or namespace.

 # FILES
 ~/.shed/config.yaml
 : shed config file, default value of **SHED_CONFIG_FILE** environment variable.